10 Common IT Interview Questions and How to Answer Them

 Troubleshooting is an essential part of an IT support role, so a question like this is likely to come up in an interview in some form.

 To answer, work your way through troubleshooting steps.
-This can be something like understanding and identifying the problem, determining a cause, testing a solution, ensuring the problem is resolved afterward, and ending by documenting your findings.
+This can be something like understanding and identifying the problem, determining a cause, testing a solution, ensuring the problem is resolved afterwards, and ending with documenting your findings.

 Other forms this question might take: